pacs-course/pacs-examples/Examples/src/QuadratureRule/baseVersion/README.md

 In particular:

-* `QuadratureRuleBase.hpp` Contains the declaration of the base class `Quadrule`, needed to all files that creates a concrete quadature rule
+* `QuadratureRuleTraits.hpp` The basic types used throughout the code;

-* `QuadratureRuleBase.hpp` is a header only file that contains the code for the basis (abstract) class of standard quadrature rules `QuadratureRule`.
+* `QuadratureRuleBase.hpp` Contains the declaration of the base class `QuadratureRuleBase`, needed to all files that creates a concrete quadature rule.
+It is a header only file that contains the code for the basis (abstract) class of standard quadrature rules `QuadratureRule`.
 It must be included by any file that defines a quadrature rule

-* `QuadratureRule.hpp` It contains the base class `StandardQuadratureRule`, derived from `QuadratureRule`, of all the standard quadrature rules.
+* `StandardQuadratureRule.hpp` It contains the base class `StandardQuadratureRule`, derived from `QuadratureRule`, of all the standard quadrature rules.

-* `numerical_rule.hpp` Contains the declaration of some concrete standard quadrature rule.
+* `Adams_rule.hpp|cpp` and `Gauss_rule.hpp` Contain the definition of some concrete standard quadrature rule.

 * `QuadratureRuleWithError.hpp` is a header only file that contains a decorator to implement a standard quadrature rule with the